 Prior period adjustments arise as a result of a change in accounting policies or to correct a material error.
 Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
-Where a change in accounting policy is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
+Where a change in accounting policy is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the new policy had always been applied.